ashishrpandey/devops/Setting-up-Jenkins.md

 Check the version of java installed on you machine

-          $java -version  ## Check if Java is already installed For jenkins Java 8 is required.
+          $java -version  ## Check if Java is already installed

+For jenkins Java 8 is required.
+- In java is not installed, install the developemnt version of JDK 1.8.0

+          yum install java-1.8.0-openjdk-devel.x86_64 -y

 - Download Jenkins from www.jenkins.io/download for your platform
 - Install Jenkin
 - Launch Jenkin